CTurt/PS4-SDK/README.md

 `threads` - Create and wait for a thread to increment a variable

 ### Filesystem
-`directories` - Read all directories and files within a directory
+`directories` - List the contents of a directory

 `files` - Read a file's size, and its contents